d3q3/wavaudio/README.md

 Do not make the number of buffers too small or the length of the buffers too small.
 On my laptop I had (Count_of_buffers - 1) x (Buffer_Size) must be greater than 900.
 So, there are limits.
 With 6 buffers and the rather small buffer size of 2200 frames my laptop played the Toccata for 3 hours without a problem.

+## other sound APIs

+When it is important to have low latency then other window API's come to the rescue.
+The Core Audio APIs were introduced in Windows Vista and there are other API's build on top of the Core Audio APIs. [more information](https://docs.microsoft.com/en-gb/windows/win32/coreaudio/about-the-windows-core-audio-apis)